- Does it cost the recipient to receive messages?

 To the recipient, an SMS message sent via our system is identical to that sent via a mobile phone.
 The recipient will not know that you have sent your SMS message using our system.
 In most countries around the world it does not cost anything to receive a text message.
-There are a few exceptions, most notable the USA.
+There are a few exceptions, most notably the USA.

 Yes.
 Please note that when using this Sender ID feature you will not be able to receive replies since mobile phones can only reply back to mobile numbers.

-- To use a customised sender ID click “Sender ID” from the left-hand menu.
+1. Click “Sender ID” from the left-hand menu.

 2. Enter your Sender ID name (you and use between 3 to 11 characters).
 Once selected click “Update”.